Chart Color Schemes

 Employment

-Leumeah has a skilled workforce with significant representation in essential services sectors.
-The unemployment rate was 7.7% as of the past year, with an estimated employment growth of 4.6%.
+Leumeah has a skilled workforce with essential services sectors well represented.
+The unemployment rate was 7.3% in the past year, with an estimated employment growth of 6.0%.
+As of December 2025, 5,089 residents are employed while the unemployment rate is 3.2% higher than Greater Sydney's rate of 4.2%.

 However, professional & technical services employ only 4.7% of local workers, below Greater Sydney's 11.5%.
-The area appears to offer limited local employment opportunities as indicated by Census data on working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 4.6% while the labour force grew by 4.8%, causing the unemployment rate to rise by 0.2 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a similar unemployment rate increase.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs) with an unemployment rate of 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Leumeah's employment mix suggests local employment should increase by 6.2% over five years and 13.1% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+Employment opportunities locally may be limited, as indicated by the Census working population versus resident population count.
+Between December 2024 and December 2025, employment levels increased by 6.0%, while labour force grew by 6.7%, raising the unemployment rate by 0.6 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.2% and labour force growth of 2.3%.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Leumeah's employment mix suggests local employment should increase by 6.2% over five years and 13.1% over ten years.

 Frequently Asked Questions - Employment